AI-Powered Recommendations for E-commerce: Beyond Product Suggestions

 Types of Strategic Recommendations

-Strategic recommendations fall into several categories:
+Strategic recommendations fall into a few categories.

 Acquisition Recommendations